 By giving your employees the capability to choose and deploy the software and hardware they need to do their jobs (albeit with the necessary checks and signoffs), you will at a stroke remove the root cause of shadow IT whilst regaining control of what is deployed.
 What’s more by improving the service levels you give your end users you will be raising the profile and reputation of IT across the organization – a win-win situation.

-Find out more about how AssetStudio App-Centre will help you achieve this.
+Find out how the corporate app-store, AssetStudio App-Centre will help you achieve this.